 With a free demo account, you get a chance to establish a winning strategy without losing cash.
 We offer a risk-free way to try your tactics under real market conditions.
 The other option is to start copying deals of successful traders in real time with the Copy Trade service.

 Put simply, your emotions can betray you.
 In professional trading it is well documented how important it is to ''master your emotions'' in order to be successful.
-The key element is control, and if there is no attempt made by a trader to control their emotions, they will easily fall into this common psychological forex mind trap.
+The key element is control, and if there is no attempt made by a trader to control their emotions, they will easily fall into this common psychological mind trap.

-Emotions such as greed and fear could be considered as forex mind traps, since they cause the trader to act in an illogical manner, which will ultimately lead them to make significant losses in the forex markets.
+Emotions such as greed and fear could be considered as mind traps, since they cause the trader to act in an illogical manner, which will ultimately lead them to make significant losses in the markets.